victorkiprono/Recipe-App/README.md

-# MealsApp
+# Recipe-App

-MealsApp is a mobile app for viewing recipes, you can also filter the recipes and add some as favorites.
+Recipe-App is a mobile app for viewing recipes, you can also filter the recipes and add some as favorites.
 It is built by React Native for learning purposes.